engeir/presentations/2022/uit-climate-meeting/talk.md

 ### Plan

-- Item 1 <!-- .element: class="fragment" data-fragment-index="2" -->
-- Item 2 <!-- .element: class="fragment" data-fragment-index="1" -->
 - Run CESM2 (community Earth system model) with volcanic forcing
-- Volcanoes are the only external forcing
+- Volcanoes are the only external forcing <!-- .element: class="fragment" data-fragment-index="2" -->
-- Poisson process
+- Poisson process <!-- .element: class="fragment" data-fragment-index="1" -->

+Note:
+How do I do this?
+Two images side-by-side should not be hard!?

 ---